 Okay, step number four is so important!
 Don’t skip it!
 Whether you plan to order online or from a store, you’ll want to bring home a selection to choose from.
-It’s a lot like paint, and the finish or color might look different than you expect in your space, and you’ll want to make sure it coordinates with your cabinet colors like you hoped.
+It’s a lot like paint, and the finish or color might look different than you expect in your space, and you’ll want to make sure it coordinates with your cabinet colors as you hoped.
 This is especially important when you order online.

 It’s hard to get an accurate depiction of the finish from the images on your computer.
 I thought for sure I wanted the French Gold on this Browning collection, but I ordered a Champagne color just to see.
 Once I got them in my hands, I didn’t hesitate and knew Champagne was exactly what I was looking for – a nice matte warm metal that wasn’t too brassy or too glammy.
 Simple and understated, and yet noticeable and unique.

 Had I not ordered several styles and finishes, I wouldn’t have found this beauty that works perfectly on my white and blue cabinets.